How to Reduce High Blood Pressure Naturally

 The leaves and seeds of moringa tree are also known to reduce blood pressure and cholesterol levels and prevents water retention (the leaves act as a diuretic).
 Read more about the uses of moringa including where to get moringa products in my articles about the amazing health benefits of moringa oleifera and the unbelievable health benefits of moringa seeds.

-Don’t forget to consult with your doctor before taking any supplements as to make sure they don’t interfere with current medications you take.
+Don’t forget to consult with your doctor before taking any supplements to make sure they don’t interfere with current medications you take.

 Also find below how to lower blood pressure with blueberries, including a delicious smoothie recipe: